elisilk/fll-scrimmage-display/README.md

 - [ ] Include an audio countdown (or some other audio indicator) as the timer gets close to 0 (possibly the last 10 seconds).
 - [ ] Add a progress bar for the timer countdown progress.
 - [ ] Have a dropdown for different sound effect choices.
+- [x] Change Pico color scheme (see [Pico > Version Picker > Theme color](https://picocss.com/docs/version-picker/))
+- [x] Combine the start and play buttons so the 3-2-1-LEGO! countdown is done automatically.
+- [x] Include sound to indicate both the start of the timer (the LEGO!) and the end of the timer (Time's up!).
+- [x] Have option to read in a default CSV match schedule file.

 ### Related resources